 BEFORE APPLYING ONLINE (VIP): Please be aware of your graduation requirements AND the following information before completing your graduation application:

-- If you have a fall 2016 schedule and need those classes to meet your requirements for graduation, DO NOT complete this application – only those students who have met all of the requirements to graduate in August 2016 should apply now.
+- If you have a WInter 2016 schedule and need those classes to meet your requirements for graduation, DO NOT complete this application – only those students who have met all of the requirements to graduate in December 2016 should apply now.

 - Only under extenuating circumstances (such as deployment, international moves, childbirth, severe health situations, etc.) will students be permitted to participate in the commencement ceremony if it is before their intended semester of graduation.
 Please contact your dean’s office for a special request form and additional information.
 If it is your intent to “walk only” in the commencement ceremony and not graduate this semester, please DO NOT complete the graduation application.